Distributionally Robust Optimal Allocation with Costly Verification: Introduction

+Pareto robust optimality is an important solution concept in robust optimization \citep{iancu2014pareto}.
+In the distributionally robust context considered here, a mechanism is called Pareto robustly optimal if it is not Pareto robustly dominated, that is, if there is no other mechanism that generates a non-inferior expected payoff under every distribution and a strictly higher expected payoff under at least one distribution in the ambiguity set.
+Every Pareto robustly optimal mechanism is also robustly optimal, but the converse implication is not true in general.
+Mechanisms that fail to be Pareto robustly optimal would not be used by any rational agent.

 The concept of Pareto robust optimality was invented because robustly optimal solutions are often highly degenerate, that is, typical (distributionally) robust optimization problems admit a multitude of robustly optimal solutions that all attain the same worst-case expected payoff.
-However, most of these solutions underperform when average (non-worst-case) conditions prevail~\cite{iancu2014pareto}.
-This phenomenon is particularly pronounced in {\em adjustable} robust optimization~\cite{bertsimas2020paro}.
-We emphasize that the mechanism design problem studied in this paper can be viewed as an adjustable (distributionally) robust optimization problem because the allocation probabilities encoding different mechanisms represent functions of the agents' unknown types.
-We will show that this problem suffers indeed from massive solution degeneracy.
+However, most of these solutions underperform when average (non-worst-case) conditions prevail~\citep{iancu2014pareto}.
+This phenomenon is particularly pronounced in {\em adjustable} robust optimization~\citep{bertsimas2020paro}.
+We emphasize that the mechanism design problem studied in this paper can be viewed as an adjustable (distributionally) robust optimization problem because the allocation probabilities encoding different mechanisms represent functions of the agents' unknown types. { While adjustable robust optimization problems are generically NP-hard, we will show that the mechanism design problem at hand can be solved in closed form.
+However, we will also see} that this problem suffers from massive solution degeneracy.
 We emphasize that this degeneracy cannot be avoided if the goal is to optimize worst-case performance in the face of distributional ambiguity.